Socotra

 Socotra, (Note: /səˈkoʊtrə, soʊ-, ˈsɒkətrə/; سُقُطْرَىٰ Suquṭrā) locally known as Saqatri, (Note: ساقطْري) is a Yemeni island in the Indian Ocean.
-Situated between the Guardafui Channel and the Arabian Sea near major shipping routes.
+It is situated between the Gulf of Aden, the Guardafui Channel and the Arabian Sea, and lies near major shipping routes.
 The largest of the six islands in the Socotra archipelago, it comprises around 95% of the landmass of the archipelago.
 It lies 380 km south of the Arabian Peninsula and 232 km east of the Horn of Africa.
-The inhabitants of the island are called Socotrans, and they speak Arabic and Soqotri.
+The island is culturally and administratively a part of Yemen, but geographically it belongs to Africa, for it represents a continental fragment that is geologically linked to the Somali plate.
+The inhabitants of the island are called Soqotrans, and they speak Arabic and Soqotri.

-Socotra is home to a high number of unique species that are endemic.
-Up to a third of its plant life is unique.
+Socotra is unusual in hosting a large number of species that are endemic; a third of its plant life is found nowhere else on Earth.
 Due to the island's unusual geography, it has been described as "the most alien-looking place on Earth".
 The island measures 132 km in length and 42 km across at its widest.
 In 2008, Socotra was recognised as a UNESCO World Heritage Site.

-The island is under the control of the Southern Transitional Council (STC), a United Arab Emirates-backed, pro-Presidential Leadership Council (PLC), "secessionist" faction in Yemen's ongoing civil war.
-The STC seized control of the island following a coup in 2020, ousting the local authorities and establishing its own governance.

 Etymology

 Scholars' views vary regarding the origin of the island's name.
-One theory is that the term Socotra may derive from a Greek name that is derived from the name of a South Arabian tribe mentioned in Sabaic and Ḥaḍraumitic inscriptions as Dhū-Śakūrid (s³krd).
-Another theory is that the Arabic term Suqutra broken down as follows: Suq, means market, and qutra is a vulgar form of qatir, which refers to dragon's blood.
+One theory is that the term Socotra may derive from a Greek name that is derived from the name of a South Arabian tribe mentioned in Sabaic and Ḥaḍramitic inscriptions as Dhū-Śakūrid (s³krd).
+Another theory is that the Arabic term Suqutra breaks down as follows: suq means 'market', and qutra is a vulgar form of qatir, which refers to dragon's blood.
 The capital city of Socotra was Suq as reported by the Portuguese in the 16th century, which they referred to as market place.

 History

 Prehistory

 There was initially an Oldowan lithic culture in Socotra.
 Oldowan stone tools were found in the area around Hadibo in 2008.
-Socotra played an important role in the ancient international trade and appears as Dioskouridou (Διοσκουρίδου νῆσος), meaning "the island of Dioscurides" in the Periplus of the Erythraean Sea, a first-century AD Greek navigation aid.